 If your healthcare provider thinks you might have nonmelanoma skin cancer – usually basal cell sarcoma or squamous cell carcinoma – you will need certain exams and tests to be sure.
 Diagnosing skin cancer starts with your healthcare provider asking you questions.
 He or she will ask you about your health history, symptoms, risk factors, and family history of disease.
 Your healthcare provider will also give you a physical exam.

 You’ve been diagnosed with nonmelanoma skin cancer

 It’s normal to feel afraid.
-Learning about your cancer and the treatment options you have can make you feel less afraid.
+Learning about your cancer and the skin cancer treatment options you have can make you feel less afraid.
 This also helps you work with your healthcare team and make the best choices for your treatment.
 You can also ask to speak with a counselor.
-Here are some questions you can ask.

 Treatment for nonmelanoma skin cancer

-There are various treatment choices for skin cancer, including surgery, radiation, chemotherapy, targeted therapy, photodynamic therapy, and biologic therapy.
+There are various skin cancer treatment choices, including surgery, radiation, chemotherapy, targeted therapy, photodynamic therapy, and biologic therapy.
 Which one may work best for you?
 It depends on a number of things.
 These include how large the skin cancer is, where it is, and what stage it is.
 Other things that affect your treatment choices include your age, health, preferences, and what side effects you’ll find acceptable.